 Parent Engagement Policy

-The staff at Academy Park Elementary School has always regarded parental involvement vital to the success of students achieving academic success.
+The staff at Academy Park Elementary School has always regarded parent involvement vital to the success of students achieving academic success.
 All schools have their individual characteristic and needs; Academy Park Elementary is not any different.
 Within our community there are many diverse cultures, languages, and students with special needs.
 We encourage parents and guardians to participate as school volunteers, in PTA and the Community Council.

 - It is the intent that our communication with parents, such as materials or flyers, will be written in an understandable and uniform format and, to the extent practicable, provided in a language that is understandable.
 If anyone would like clarification, interpretation, or additional support, please contact the office 385-646-4750 for assistance.
 Each parent or guardian is highly encouraged to work directly with the teacher of the child to resolve any concerns.